sabrinayuan07-cloud/HackCamp2025/README.md

 # Bento Buddies

 Bento Buddies is a web app designed to help UBC students connect with others on campus for spontaneous or planned meals.
-Whether you're looking to meet new people, try a new restaurant, or find someone to eat with between classes, Bento Buddies makes it easy to match with students nearby.
+Whether you're looking to meet new people, try a new restaurant, or find someone to eat with between classes, Bento Buddies makes it easy to meet students on campus.

 ## Website Overview